andreipfeiffer/css-in-js/README.md

 - keep in mind that this includes an almost __empty page__, with only a couple of components;
 - this is great for evaluating the minimal overhead, but does NOT offer any insight on the scaling factor: logarithmic, linear, or exponential;
 - the values for the __runtime library__ are taken from Chrome Devtools Network tab, [Transferred over network vs Resource size](https://developers.google.com/web/tools/chrome-devtools/network/reference#uncompressed);

+NOTE: all builds were done with Next.js `11.1.0`

 [⬆️ to overview](#overview)